 Net Price: $16,714

 Founded in 1871, Shippensburg University of Pennsylvania is a liberal arts college with a community-oriented approach to education.
-This institution’s minor in disability studies is an interdisciplinary program that directly addresses the perceptions we form of disabled society.
-The disability study minor at Shippensburg also gives a comprehensive overview of rights; laws; societal issues; and best practices in creating inclusive environments for disabled citizens.
-This college has a variety of campus activities that express support and advocacy for mental and physical disabilities.
+This institution’s minor in disability studies is an interdisciplinary program.
+It directly addresses the perceptions we form of disabled society.
+The disability study minor at Shippensburg educates students about creating inclusive environments for disabled citizens.
+Areas studied include:

 #11 – Northern Arizona University